LAL/trackml-library/README.md

 ### Additional detector geometry information

-The detector is built from silicon slabs (or modules) (rectangular or trapezoïdal), arranged in cylinders and disks, which measure the position (or hits) of the particles that cross them.
+The detector is built from silicon slabs (or modules, rectangular or trapezoïdal), arranged in cylinders and disks, which measure the position (or hits) of the particles that cross them.
 The detector modules are organized into detector groups or volumes identified by a volume id.
 Inside a volume they are further grouped into layers identified by a layer id.
 Each layer can contain an arbitrary number of detector modules, the smallest geometrically distinct